 monitors status of documents to ensure that the documents do not expire.

-If identity or work authorization documents expire while the customer is participating in VR services, do not immediately close the case.
-Instead, notify the customer and allow 60 days for the documents to be updated.
-If they are not updated in this timeframe, the customer is no longer eligible for VR services and the case must be closed.
+If identity or work authorization documents expire while the customer is participating in VR services the customer is no longer eligible for VR services and the case must be closed.

 …